onqtam/headjack/src/motivation/philosophy.md

-the only way to pay for open data is to make a currency that whoever owns it benefits from being on it.
-Make the voice of people unsilence-able - something pops up - immediately a few people copy it so even if the original goes down - the idea can be re-referenced by others anonymously - until it picks up steam and gets nocited by more

 the trust machine may bootstrap the truth machine - where it is incentivized to pop up to the top and the only thing that makes things grow is actually being more interesting & important.
 HEATMAP of links!